Have you Been a Victim?

 Problems can occur during surgery, such as causing damage elsewhere, or failing to correctly seal a wound.
 Surgical procedures that go wrong make for some unpleasant reading if you care to explore online.
 Rest assured, the incidence of something going wrong is incredibly rare and usually not extreme.

 The NHS is a fantastic institution and is envied by much of the world.
 We are very lucky to have healthcare that we so often take for granted.
 Medical negligence errors cost NHS £1.7bn in compensation last year.
 No doubt we hope that the NHS continues to receive the funding it needs to grow, adapt and improve.
 That said, medical negligence does happen in rare cases, and if you’ve suffered in a way that was easily preventable, you may be entitled to compensation.
 To discuss your claim, call the medical experts now.
-We offer a no win no fee claims service, meaning you’ve got nothing to lose.
+They offer a no win no fee claims service, meaning you’ve got nothing to lose.